falrom/FRCNN/README.md

 ## How to run the project

-platform: Tensorflow 1.10 @ Python 3.6
+Platform: Tensorflow 1.10 @ Python 3.6

 ### Prepare dataset